lincolnjohnson/SunriseClock/ReadMe.md

 ## Eagle board PCB layout ##

 I haven't tested this board yet as it hasn't shown up from the fab.
 It's probably wrong/may cause a black hole to form and destroy the planet.
 In fact, I think I made a mistake on it, but won't be sure until the boards show up.
 Use at your own risk.

+This will need additional wires soldered on the LED power ciruit to handle the ~72W power drain.
+Also a 2.2k resistor soldered between pin 9 and position 3 on the PNP resistor spot if you're using a mosfet.

 ![An eagle PCB](https://github.com/lincolnjohnson/SunriseClock/blob/master/Eagle.png)